nod5/MoveFileHere/README.md

 `MoveFileHere.exe` works by itself.
 But if you instead want to run or compile the source `MoveFileHere.ahk` then first install [AutoHotkey](https://www.autohotkey.com/), unicode version.

 ## Common questions
+**Q** What can I use MoveFileHere for?
+**A** The default use case is to quickly move files from the Downloads folder.
+Another use case is if you regularly generate files in some other folder (e.g. video processing output) and want a hotkey to  quickly move them.

 **Q** What if a file with the same name already exists?
 **A** MoveFileHere asks if you want to overwrite.

+**Q** Can I have different MoveFileHere hotkeys for different source folders?
+**A** Yes, copy and rename `MoveFileHere.exe` to e.g. `MoveFileHere2.exe` and set a different hotkey and folder for the copy.

 **Q** Can I undo the move with `Ctrl+Z`?
 **A** Not yet.